TomSpencerLondon/concurrency-basics/markdown.md

 You don't always need to care about it.

-If you're writing an admin script for yourself or your team, you definitely don't need to.

 If you're writing a system for ten internal users, you do need to think about concurrency, but not too much.

-But for a lot of systems, handling concurrency is vital.
-If not at the beginning, then at least when they're successful.
+But for a lot of systems, handling concurrency is important.
+If not at the beginning, then at least when they have several users.

-It can be useful to understand concurrency with simple projects before meeting these issues in production
+It can be useful to understand concurrency with simple projects before meeting concurrency issues in production

 ---